 - The strategy has an expected return of 2.2% p.a. and an expected volatility of 5.2% based on Mercer's 20 year return assumptions as at 31 December 2018.
-This is equal to a return in excess of the nominal swap curve of 0.9% p.a. - The duration of the LDI bond portfolio was estimated to be 17 years and the duration of the corporate bond portfolio 6 years as at 30th June 2019. - The interest rate hedge ratio of the strategy is approximately 75% on a long term economic measure and is implemented through a portfolio of high quality euro Government bonds, euro corporate bonds and swaps. - The Irish inflation hedge ratio of the strategy is approximately 75% and is implemented through Euro inflation swaps
+This is equal to a return in excess of the nominal swap curve of 0.9% p.a. - As at 31 December 2018, the Value at Risk measure at a 5% probability level was assessed as €17m.
+The Trustee understands this to mean that there is a relatively low probability of the funding level falling by more than €17m in a given one year period. - The duration of the LDI bond portfolio was estimated to be 17 years and the duration of the corporate bond portfolio 6 years as at 30th June 2019. - The Trustee considers the hedge ratios by discounting the core benefit liability cashflows of the Fund using a 50% Germany / 50% France Government Bond Yield Curve - The target interest rate hedge ratio of the strategy is 75% and is implemented through a portfolio of high quality euro Government bonds, euro corporate bonds and swaps. - The target Irish inflation hedge ratio of the strategy is 100% and is implemented through Euro inflation swaps.